Faculty Handbook 2015–16

 Full-time academic and professional employees with 10- or 12-month obligations are paid on a 26 biweekly pay-period basis.
 Paydays are alternate Wednesdays.

 Normally, non-tenure-track faculty members with a one-semester part-time appointment will be placed on a 10 biweekly pay-period basis; those with a two-semester part-time appointment (fall and spring) will be placed on a 20 biweekly pay-period basis.

 The first paycheck will cover up to the first two weeks of employment, depending upon the number of days worked within the pay period.
 Subsequent paychecks will be for the entire two-week pay period.
 Refer to “Pay Cycle” above for information on the state payroll lag.

-Paychecks are distributed in two different ways: 1) by the department or supervisor, in some instances, and 2) by direct deposit to an employee’s designated bank or credit union.
-Employees on leave, out of town on business, etc. should make arrangements for the disposition of their paycheck.
+Employees on leave, out of town on business, etc. should make arrangements for the disposition of their paycheck or pay advice.
 Forms are available online and in the Payroll Office.
 Similar arrangements should be made for employees during periods of non-obligation.